zhanglongde/zEnglish/02-01-RoundTable/RoundTable.md

 RountTable

 ## 2018 ##
+### Apr.12-Huge personnel reduction in five major Chinese bandks in 2017 ###
+Why does the generation born in the 1990s value most.
+Reasons you face the same problems again and again
 ### Apr.11-Beijing to strengthen the regulation on non-monitor vehicles. ###
 Borns to be tamed-The biker bangs revving on China's road. rev 增长